BodenmillerGroup/steinbock/docs/index.md

 # Welcome

-*steinbock* is a framework for multi-channel image segmentation and data extraction.
+*steinbock* is a framework for multi-channel image processing

+The *steinbock* framework comprises the following components:

+- The [*steinbock* Python package](https://github.com/BodenmillerGroup/steinbock) with the integrated *steinbock* command-line interface (CLI)
+- The [*steinbock* Docker container](https://hub.docker.com/r/jwindhager/steinbock) interactively exposing the *steinbock* command-line interface, with supported third-party software (e.g., Ilastik, CellProfiler) pre-installed

+!!! note "Modes of usage"
+    *steinbock* can be used both [interactively](cli/intro.md) and [programmatically](python/intro.md) from within Python scripts.

 ## Overview

-The *steinbock* framework comprises the following components:
+At its core, *steinbock* provides the following functionality:

-- The [*steinbock* Python package](https://github.com/BodenmillerGroup/steinbock) with the integrated *steinbock* command-line interface
-- The [*steinbock* Docker container](https://hub.docker.com/r/jwindhager/steinbock) exposing the *steinbock* command-line interface (CLI), with supported third-party software (e.g., Ilastik, CellProfiler) pre-installed

-It is extensible and supports any **pixel classification-based image segmentation** workflow.
+  - Image preprocessing, including tools tiling/stitching images

-At its core, pixel classification-based image segmentation comprises the following steps:
+  - Pixel classification, to enable pixel classification-based image segmentation

-  1. **Preprocessing**: extract images from raw data for processing

-  2. **Pixel classification**: probabilistically assign a class (e.g., "Nucleus") to each pixel

-  3. **Object segmentation**: use the assigned class probabilities to detect objects (e.g., cells)

-  4. **Measurement**: extract object features and higher-order data from segmented images

-!!! note "Semantic cell segmentation"
-    This workflow describes a *semantic segmentation* approach.
-Unlike *instance segmentation*, the classification step does not inherently separate objects (e.g., cells) and therefore needs a segmentation step for instance separation.

-Currently, the following pixel classification-based workflows are implemented:
+  - Image segmentation, to identify objects (e.g., cells or other regions of interest)
+  - Object measurement, to extract single-cell data, spatial cell graphs, etc.
+  - Data export, to facilitate downstream data analysis

+While all *steinbock* functionality can be used in a modular fashion, the framework was designed for - and explicitly supports - the following image segmentation workflows:

-  - **[Standard workflow]** Zanotelli et al. ImcSegmentationPipeline: A pixel classification-based multiplexed image segmentation pipeline.
+ - **[Pixel classification-based object segmentation]** Zanotelli et al. ImcSegmentationPipeline: A pixel classification-based multiplexed image segmentation pipeline.
 Zenodo, 2017.
 DOI: [10.5281/zenodo.3841961](https://doi.org/10.5281/zenodo.3841961).

-In addition, the following end-to-end image segmentation workflows are available:

-  - **[Experimental workflow]** Greenwald et al. Whole-cell segmentation of tissue images with human-level performance using large-scale data annotation and deep learning. bioRxiv, 2021.
+ - **[Deep learning-based cell segmentation]** Greenwald et al. Whole-cell segmentation of tissue images with human-level performance using large-scale data annotation and deep learning. bioRxiv, 2021.
 DOI: [10.1101/2021.03.01.431313](https://doi.org/10.1101/2021.03.01.431313).

+ The *steinbock* framework is extensible and support for further workflows may be added in the future.
+If you are missing support for a workflow, please consider [filing an issue on GitHub](https://github.com/BodenmillerGroup/steinbock/issues).

 ## Resources